 Add on additional products to your website services to keep clients sticking around.
-This could be things like a website live chat, built-in appointment scheduling widget, or even a review generation service to get great reviews added on to your clients' site for their customers to see.
+This could be things like website live chat, a built-in appointment scheduling widget, or even a review generation service to get great reviews added on to your clients' site for their customers to see.

 In order to fully satisfy a local business’s website demands, you’ll need to offer a variety of website services.
 Vendasta offers a variety of resellable website apps and services that your agency can use to help in the development of your clients’ websites.

 A hosting solution that is secure, fast, and allows for storage is key in the development of a successful website and a big value-add when it comes to how to sell a website to a client in a way that closes.

 How to sell websites that are unlike other hosting solutions?
 With Vendasta.